BENEFITS of CRM STRATEGIES for MANUFACTURING

 Not only is it important to use your CRM system to manage contract compliance and contract expiration, but sometimes there are also other revenue-generating events that take place over the lifespan of a contract that need to be managed.
 For example, many manufacturers have contract stipulations that give them the right to increase the unit price by five percent per annum on the condition that they inform the client 30 days in advance.
 Managing such a process with a system such as SugarCRM can help companies earn additional revenue with very little effort.

-USING CRM TO ITS FULL POTENTIAL
+USING CRM TO ITS FULL POTENTIAL IN YOUR MANUFACTURING BUSINESS

 Being customer centric is not only about streamlining the fulfillment process, it is also about personalizing and optimizing every contact you make with your customers at each stage in the sales and service cycle.
 Any kind of touch-point you have with customers—whether it is over the telephone, through a website, by e-mail, or in person—has the potential to deepen your relationship with them and extend their loyalty to your company.